ActiveWafl/SyrupParser/README.md

 **S**tructured **R**eadable **P**arseable

 SyRuP files are easy to read configuration files, very similar to .ini files.
-The primary difference between .syrp files and .ini files is that SyRuP files offer better support for lists and hierarchical information.
+The primary difference between .syrp files and .ini files is that SyRuP files offer better support for lists and hierarchical information of infinite depth.

 SyRuP is pronounced "sirrup"